Deleting posts automatically in Mastodon after a certain time period

 How to use the Lists feature on Mastodon

 The “Lists” feature lets you create mini-timelines that show posts from selected accounts you already follow.
-You can also optionally hide listed accounts’ posts from your main timeline, and just browse them on the lists.
+You can also optionally hide listed accounts’ posts from your main timeline, and just browse them on your Lists.

 Why would I want to make a List?